dmwm/CMSMonitoring/doc/training/data_injection.md

 #### CMS Monitoring setup
 Due to authentication policy at CERN MONIT infrastructure we should either proceed with training from
-`vocms092` node and/or user must request a new end-point with proper credentials from the CERN MONIT group.
+`lxplus` node and/or user must request a new end-point with proper credentials from the CERN MONIT group.
 For that purpose please open up a [SNOW ticket](https://cern.service-now.com/service-portal/home.do).

-Otherwise please login to `vocms092` and proceed with example
+Otherwise please login to `lxplus` and proceed with example
 below:
 ```
 # create a working directory